Lattice QCD Determination of the Collins-Soper Kernel in the Continuum and Physical Mass Limits: Lattice Simulation and Result

 Combining statistical and systematic uncertainties, Fig.~\ref{fig:CS kernel result} presents our results (black data points) for the CS kernel at $\mu=2$GeV.
 As shown in the left panel, in the perturbative region where $1/b_{\perp}\gtrsim1$GeV, our results agree well with perturbation theory up to three-loop accuracy~\cite{Li:2016ctv, Moch:2017uml}.
 In the nonperturbative region, we compare with previous first-principles lattice determinations, including LPC22~\cite{LatticePartonLPC:2022eev}, ASWZ23~\cite{Avkhadiev:2023poz}, ASWZ24~\cite{Avkhadiev:2024mgd}, DWF24~\cite{Bollweg:2024zet}, and PionCG25~\cite{Bollweg:2025iol}.
 Notably, our results provide improved precision, even for $b_{\perp}\gtrsim1$fm, the uncertainties remain under control.

-In addition, we also compare with results obtained from global fits, as shown in the right panel of Fig.~\ref{fig:CS kernel result}.
-Specifically, we include SV19~\cite{Scimemi:2019cmh}, ART23~\cite{Moos:2023yfa}, IFY23~\cite{Isaacson:2023iui}, EEC24~\cite{Kang:2024dja}, MAPNN25~\cite{Bacchetta:2025ara}) and ART25~\cite{Moos:2025sal}.
-Such global analyses typically achieve smaller uncertainties than raw lattice determinations by imposing model parametrizations (see, e.g., Ref.~\cite{Avkhadiev:2024mgd}).
-Remarkably, without model parametrizations for the $b_\perp$ dependence, our determination attains comparable precision, particularly at large $b_{\perp}$.
-The agreement between our results and the global fits indicates full compatibility with phenomenological analyses within uncertainties.
+In addition, we compare our results with those from global analyses, as shown in the right panel of Fig.~\ref{fig:CS kernel result}.
+Specifically, we include SV19~\cite{Scimemi:2019cmh}, ART23~\cite{Moos:2023yfa}, IFY23~\cite{Isaacson:2023iui}, EEC24~\cite{Kang:2024dja}, MAPNN25~\cite{Bacchetta:2025ara}, ART25~\cite{Moos:2025sal}, and CFR25~\cite{Camarda:2025lbt}.
+Usually, global analyses typically achieve smaller uncertainties than direct lattice determinations by imposing explicit model parametrizations, in particular for the $b_\perp$ dependence (see, e.g., Ref.~\cite{Avkhadiev:2024mgd}).
+Remarkably, our determination reaches a comparable precision, especially at large $b_\perp$, without introducing a dedicated model parametrization for the $b_\perp$ dependence in the continuum-extrapolated CS kernel.
+In our analysis, the independence of a $b_\perp$ ansatz is enabled by the infinite-momentum extrapolation in Eq.~\eqref{cs kernel for extrapolation}, where we find no statistically significant sensitivity to the mixed discretization term proportional to $aP^z$ and therefore neglect it at the current level of precision.
+The resulting agreement between our CS kernel and the global-fit determinations demonstrates full compatibility with phenomenological extractions within uncertainties.